Math Competition

 About the Competition

-The NTID Middle School Math Competition returns in 2023 with some exciting changes!
-This year, the competition will begin with four regional competitions leading up to a national competition at RIT/NTID.
-Up to 20 teams per region will gather and face off in a fast-paced competition and answer a variety of challenging math questions!
-All deaf and hard-of-hearing middle school students, 15 years or younger as of April 2, 2023, are welcome to form a team and compete.
+The NTID National Math Competition is an event open to all middle school deaf and hard-of-hearing students who enjoy mathematics.
+Each year, the event begins with four regional competitions leading up to a national competition at RIT/NTID.
+Up to 25 teams per region gather and face off in a fast-paced competition and answer a variety of challenging math questions!
+All deaf and hard-of-hearing middle school students, 15 years or younger as of April 4, 2025, are welcome to form a team and compete.
 Each team must have a coach from the school in order to be eligible for the competition.

 Regional Information